top of page

-I Will Never Do Business with You Again
+I Will Never Do Business With You Again

 That is a powerful statement and a very final one.
 What in the world could cause a customer to say that?
 I find it very confusing why companies persist in doing things that customers hate.
 No customer wants to hear, “We are experiencing unusually high call volumes.”
 What that says to customers is, senior management has failed to employ enough staff to properly service incoming calls.
 It didn’t matter what time they call the company, they will ALWAYS get the same message.
 A simple way to solve that problem is to quit doing business with them.
 33% of Americans say they’ll consider switching companies after just a single instance of poor service.